Radiologic Technology

 An Associate of Applied Science in Radiologic Technology degree will be awarded to students who have successfully completed 83 credit hours of coursework.
 This includes 32 hours of general education credits and 51 radiography credits.
-The degree program is designed to be completed in five semesters, over 20 months with 80 weeks of academic instruction.
+The degree program is designed to be completed in five consecutive 15-week semesters, over 20 months with 80 weeks of academic instruction.
+Required co-requisite electives include: English II, Social Science, History, Humanities (art, music or theater) and Ethics.
+We encourage applicants to complete these courses prior to entry.
+Visit our transfer credit guide online for more information.

-The AAS Radiologic Technology degree is a terminal degree.
-This means that it is the highest academic degree needed to secure employment in the field.
-The AAS Radiologic Technology degree does not guarantee full assimilation into a Bachelor of Science in Radiography, Health Sciences or a like field.
-Additional credits, outside of the AAS, may be required to meet the admission criteria of the receiving institution.
+The AAS Radiologic Technology degree is a terminal occupational degree, the highest degree need to secure employment in the field.
+The AAS Radiologic Technology degree does not guarantee full assimilation into a Bachelor of Science in Radiography, Health Sciences or a related field.
+Additional credits, outside of the AAS degree may be required to meet the admission criteria of the receiving institution.

 Graduates of the program are eligible to apply to take the American Registry of Radiographic Technologists’ National exam (ARRT) for certification and registration.
 Beginning in 2015, students who do not have an associate’s, bachelor’s or other degree must earn one prior to taking the ARRT.
 Graduates of the program are employed in hospitals, clinics, physician’s offices, medical laboratories, government agencies and industry.